Cadmium: Safety

-Cadmium is one of six substances banned by the European Union's Restriction of Hazardous Substances (RoHS) directive, which regulates hazardous substances in electrical and electronic equipment, but allows for certain exemptions and exclusions from the scope of the law.
+Cadmium is one of ten substances banned by the European Union's Restriction of Hazardous Substances (RoHS) directive, which regulates hazardous substances in electrical and electronic equipment, but allows for certain exemptions and exclusions from the scope of the law.

 The International Agency for Research on Cancer has classified cadmium and cadmium compounds as carcinogenic to humans.
 Although occupational exposure to cadmium is linked to lung and prostate cancer, there is still uncertainty about the carcinogenicity of cadmium in low environmental exposure.
 Recent data from epidemiological studies suggest that intake of cadmium through diet is associated with a higher risk of endometrial, breast, and prostate cancer as well as with osteoporosis in humans.
 A recent study has demonstrated that endometrial tissue is characterized by higher levels of cadmium in current and former smoking females.

 Cadmium exposure is associated with a large number of illnesses including kidney disease, early atherosclerosis, hypertension, and cardiovascular diseases.
 Although studies show a significant correlation between cadmium exposure and occurrence of disease in human populations, a molecular mechanism has not yet been identified.
 One hypothesis holds that cadmium is an endocrine disruptor and some experimental studies have shown that it can interact with different hormonal signaling pathways.
 For example, cadmium can bind to the estrogen receptor alpha, and affect signal transduction along the estrogen and MAPK signaling pathways at low doses.

 The tobacco plant absorbs and accumulates heavy metals such as cadmium from the surrounding soil into its leaves.
 Following tobacco smoke inhalation, these are readily absorbed into the body of users.
 Tobacco smoking is the most important single source of cadmium exposure in the general population.
 An estimated 10% of the cadmium content of a cigarette is inhaled through smoking.
 Absorption of cadmium through the lungs is more effective than through the gut.
 As much as 50% of the cadmium inhaled in cigarette smoke may be absorbed.